In: computers, software.

 I stayed away from Java, thank God I was protected from evil.

-A lot of stuff wasn’t even running on my computer.
-Either the code I found on forums was incomplete, or I was doing something totally stupid when I was compiling.
+A lot of stuff wasn’t even compiling or running on my computer.
+Either the code I found on forums was incomplete, or I was doing something totally stupid.

 Or my computer was total crap - and it really was, because I got it for free from a cousin…